zeta-chain/network-athens3/docs/genesis.md

 ** These steps have been automated for the Athens3 testnet via the `node-setup.sh` and `start-zetaclient.sh` scripts.
-Operators should ignore this document unless you they to perform their key generation manually**
+Operators should ignore this document unless they need to perform their key generation manually**

 The genesis file is a JSON file which defines the initial state of a blockchain.